project-chip/matter.js/docs/MIGRATION_GUIDE_08.md

 applicable.

 This document tries to give an overview how the commonly used components and classes from the legacy API need to be adjusted for the new API.
+Please also check out the FAQ at the end of this document.

 ## Examples
 Matter.js contains several examples to show how devices are built that also can be used in practice as CLI scripts.